Image

 Child Abuse & Neglect Lawyer Kirksville, MO | Criminal Defense Law Firm Near Kirksville, MO | Combs Waterkotte

-Under Missouri Revised Statute § 210.110, child abuse is legally recognized as the intentional infliction of physical, emotional, sexual harm by a caregiver or person responsible for the child’s well-being:
+According to Missouri Revised Statute § 210.110, child abuse is defined as an intentional infliction of physical, sexual, or emotional harm on a child by someone responsible for their care:

 • Physical Abuse: Any non-accidental physical injury caused by a caregiver or person responsible for the child.

-• Failure to provide proper support
+• Failure to provide basic educational resources

-Penalties for Child Abuse & Neglect in Kirksville, MO
+Consequences of Child Abuse & Neglect in Kirksville, MO

 • Class B Felony: If the abuse results in serious physical or emotional harm in Kirksville, MO – referring to a physical injury that poses a substantial risk of death or causes significant disfigurement or long-term impairment to bodily function, or emotional harm that creates a substantial risk of temporary or permanent psychological damage – the charges increase to a Class B felony.
 This carries a possible sentence of 5 to 15 years without parole eligibility until at least 5 years are served.

-In addition to criminal sentencing, you could also face a loss of parental rights imposed by the Missouri Department of Social Services Children’s Division.
+Beyond potential criminal penalties, your parental or custodial rights may also be revoked by the Missouri Department of Social Services Children’s Division if they substantiate the accusations.
 The DSS evaluates these cases on a operates on a preponderance of evidence basis, meaning they only need to establish that it is more likely than not that the allegations are true.

-Key Factors in to Consider in Your Kirksville, MO Child Abuse & Neglect Case
+Important Points to Consider in Your Kirksville, MO Child Abuse & Neglect Case

 • In cases where a physician, police officer, or law enforcement official in Kirksville, MO suspects that a child is at risk due to illness, injury, or hazardous surroundings, they may request that a juvenile officer place the child in protective custody.
 If it appears that the child is in imminent danger or facing severe physical harm, medical and law enforcement personnel are permitted to take temporary protective custody without the need for consent from the child’s parent or legal guardian.